Quiet luxury accessories that marry simplicity with splendour

 After you meticulously choose a perfect OOTD (outfit of the day), the next thought that comes to mind is shoes.
 Without the perfect footwear, even your perfect ensemble will fall short.
 So, step into exquisite quiet luxury shoes to maintain your style as you go.

-Our first selection is Khaite The Water Heel in Warm White Leather in a classic D’Orsay silhouette.
+Our first selection is Khaite The Water Heel in a classic D’Orsay silhouette.
 The impeccable Italian craftsmanship is evident in the elegant folded details.
 Besides, the rich textured leather and toe to the inset heel make it a perfect choice to elevate any apparel.

 Next up are the modern-day Cinderella glass slippers.
 Amina Muaddi’s ‘Gilda’ pumps are straight out of a fairy tale.
 The delicate crystals delicately adorn the luxurious leather, creating a harmonious blend of femininity and sophistication.
 The pyramid heels complement any cocktail dress you want to wear on a party night.